 While traveling, I’ve often noticed lots of Ninebot ES2s in larger urban areas.
 That is the main way they’re intended to be used, for getting around big city streets choking with traffic.
-Given how much of the population in big cities wishes to reduce pollution, we can expect this trend to be on the rise and see even more scooters, especially the Ninebot ES2 which has been called the “Tesla of electric scooters”.
+Given how many people in big cities wish to reduce pollution, we can expect this trend to be on the rise and see even more scooters, especially the Ninebot ES2 which has been called the “Tesla of electric scooters”.

 However, many users from smaller towns, and even the countryside, have expressed great satisfaction with the scooter in online reviews.
 Which means it’s not a one-trick pony and can find its uses in many places.

 The manual itself refers to the scooter as a kick-scooter, which means it requires some kick action to start.
 You need usually one, and very rarely two kicks, along with pushing the acceleration, to start the scooter and continue driving without kicking anymore.

 The whole process is very simple to grasp and friendly to beginners.
-If you’ve never ridden a scooter, well, I can write 20 paragraphs about it, but just trying it out once or twice may be enough for you to figure it out much better and faster.
+If you’ve never ridden a scooter, just trying it out once or twice may be enough for you to figure it out quickly.